falcosecurity/driverkit/README.md

     curl  --header "Content-Type: application/json"   -d @-  -v http://127.0.0.1:8093/v1/module
 ```

+### Retrieve a built module

 ## Goals
 - [x] Have a package that can build the kernel module in k8s - **DONE** (look at [/pkg/modulebuilder](/pkg/modulebuilder))
 - [x] Have a package that can verify the kernel module - **DONE** (look at [/pkg/modinfo](/pkg/modinfo))
-- [ ] To have a mechanism that can fetch the kernel sources for a given distribution (or alternatively, a vanilla kernel) and setup a module build environment for it for any given kernel version. - DONE for vanilla kernel
+- [x] To have a mechanism that can fetch the kernel sources for a given distribution (or alternatively, a vanilla kernel) and setup a module build environment for it for any given kernel version. - DONE for vanilla kernel
-- [ ] To store artifacts (modules and packages) on a remote storage like s3 (low priority) as well as the local filesystem (high priority)
+- [x] To store artifacts (modules and packages) on a remote storage like s3 (low priority) as well as the local filesystem (high priority) - DONE for local filesystem
 - [ ] Expose an endpoint to grab built Kernel modules that builds them on demand when are not found in the storage
+- [ ] Find a way to allow rebuilds when a module is corrupted or needs to be refreshed (like for branch names used as moduleversion)

 ## Todo after the MVP